basilesportif/gall-guide/arms.md

 * the 10 agent arms
 * a helper core, if one exists

+### `picky` Implementation
+- List all the features that a group chat admin app will need
+- For each feature, map it to one or more arms.
+- Spec out what data the app will need to store internally

 TODO: Explanations
 - explain what is happening in dbug and pull-hook
 - walk through Gall type source in `zuse.hoon`

-### `picky` Implementation
-- describe all the features that an app will need
-- explain what each arm will probably do in it and what information it will need access to

 [Previous: Workflow](workflow.md) | [Home](overview.md) | [Next: App Lifecycle and State](lifecycle.md)